jjloomis/adobe-premiere-basic-video-editing/opening-an-existing-premiere-project.md

 # Opening an existing Premiere project

-Connecting to your class folder and double-clicking your project's PRPROJ file will, unfortunatlely, not immediately open your project.
+Connecting to your class folder and double-clicking your project's PRPROJ file will not immediately open your project.
 The most effective way to open in a Premiere project is to use the `File` `Open Project` method \(outlined here\).

 1. Connect to your class folder using a JAMS Lab or CCL Mac.
 2. Open Premiere.